 "The philosophy of anarchism... has but one infallible, unchangeable motto, 'Freedom'," declared Lucy Parsons.
 "Freedom to discover any truth, freedom to develop, to live naturally and fully."
 Anarchism has a long and passionate history of struggles for liberation.
-The early anarchist movements in the United States coincided with a series of worldwide anarchist and socialist struggles fighting to emancipate humanity from the shackles of capitalism, the state, and authority in all of its forms.
+The early anarchist movements in the United States coincided with a series of worldwide anarchist and socialist struggles fighting to free humanity from the shackles of capitalism, the state, and authority in all of its forms.
 Anarchism was the cause for which the Haymarket martyrs gave their lives, and the ideology for which Lucy Parsons dedicated much of hers.

 In praxis, anarchism can most easily be understood as anti-authoritarian socialism, or the libertarian wing of the socialist movement.
 It is "the confluence of the two great currents," explains German anarchist Rudolf Rocker.
 "Socialism will be free or it will not be at all.
 In its recognition of this fact lies the genuine and profound justification of Anarchism."
 Albert Parsons understood this as well: "There are two distinct phases of socialism in the labor movement throughout the world today.
 One is known as anarchism, without political government or authority; the other is known as state socialism or paternalism, or governmental control of everything."
 Russian anarchist Mikhail Bakunin argued that anarchism must embrace stateless socialism: "Freedom without socialism is privilege and injustice; socialism without freedom is slavery and brutality".
 Another term for anarchism is libertarian socialism.